Tropical surface singularities: The tropical discriminant revisited

 \begin{notation} Let $v:\R^n\rightarrow L$ denote the linear map sending ${\bx}$ to $v({\bx})=(m\cdot {\bx})_{m\in\mathcal{A}}$ as above.
 Notice that $v$ is a bijective linear map between vector spaces of dimension $n$. \end{notation}

 This illustrates the equality $\Trop(\ker(A))+\rowspace(A)=\Trop(\Sing(\Delta))$ which is proved in Theorem 1.1 of \cite{DFS05}.
-Since we assume that $\Delta$ yields a non-defective point configuration, it follows from \cite{GKZ},11.3.9, that $\Trop(\Sing(\Delta))$ is a subfan of the codimension-one-skeleton of the secondary fan.
+Since we assume that $\Delta$ yields a non-defective point configuration, it follows from \cite{GKZ}, 10.1.2, that $\Trop(\Sing(\Delta))$ is a subfan of the codimension-one-skeleton of the secondary fan.
 Therefore it comes with a natural fan structure given by the secondary fan.
 Since it equals $\Trop(\ker(A))+\rowspace(A)$, it also comes with a natural fan structure by weight classes of the lattice of flats of the matroid of $A$.
-Let us study the relation of these two fan structures.
+In general, these two fan structures are not compatible --- cones can overlap, cut through cones, be smashed to lower dimension etc.\ In the following, we define the notion of a generic tropical surface and restrict our results in Theorems \ref{thm1} and \ref{thm2} to generic surfaces --- these are surfaces for which the two fan structures locally around the coefficient vector $u$ are best compatible.
+The set of generic surfaces is of top dimension.

 \begin{notation} For a point $u\in \R^s/(1,\ldots,1)$, we set $C(u)$ the unique cone of the secondary fan with $u\in \mbox{relint}(C(u))$.
 Notice that $C(u)=C(u+l)$ for every $l\in L$. \end{notation}

 \begin{definition} We call a weight class $C$, i.e.\ a cone of $\Trop(\ker(A))$, \emph{defective} if there exists a point $u\in C+L$ with $\dim(C+L)<\dim(C(u))$. \end{definition}